skagedal/blog.skagedal.tech/_drafts/21-habit-tracker-building-a-jar.md

 <more output...>
 ```

 The `bootJar` task looks like our friend.
-(I do not know what an OCI image is.)
+(Remember, we're not doing container deployment, if so the `bootBuildImage` would be the thing.
+An OCI image is mostly the same as a Docker image, as far as I understand.)
 So, let's run it:

 ```shell
 $ ./gradlew clean bootJar